drrate/pyNoEarHurtingVolume/README.md

 How to use:

 1: Download and run the .py file.
-It will make a configuration file at `/tmp/.%USERNAME%-pyFuckEarrape.cfg`, edit it and paste in the below config and edit it to how you like:
+It will make a configuration file at `/tmp/.%USERNAME%-pyFuckEarrape.cfg`, edit it and paste in the below config and edit it to how you like.
+Also you might want to keep the max-allowed-as-safe number above 100, so that regular voice doesn't get cancelled:
 ```ini
 [DEFAULT]
 maxvol = 50